10 Best Discount Running Shoes Reviewed

 1. Nike Air Zoom Pegasus 32

 Even when compared to the newest shoe to be introduced to this shoe line, the Nike Air Zoom Pegasus 33, the 32 weighs less.
-Coming in at 9.90 ounces, the Pegasus 32 will allow your feet to feel lightweight, comfortable, and fast.
+Coming in at 9.90 ounces, the Pegasus 32 will allow you to feel lightweight, comfortable, and fast.

 This shoe features Nike’s Cushlon Foam, which aids the shoe in feeling lightweight.
 This shoe also features Nike’s Dynamic Flywire cable system, which offers the midsole of the foot greater support.

-For being part of one of the best running shoe lines on the market, the price of this shoe makes it almost obligatory to have it in your possession.
+For being part of one of the best running shoe lines on the market, the price of this shoe makes it almost obligatory to have it in your collection.

 2. Brooks Ghost 8